SystemsApproach/sdn/arch.rst

 	and perhaps more importantly, comes with a robust ecosystem of open source software that runs as part of the host OS.

-	DPDK is one example.
-Another example that's gaining traction is the combination of eBPF (extended Berkeley Packet Filter) and XDP (eXpress Data Path).
+	DPDK is one example, but another gaining traction is the combination of eBPF (extended Berkeley Packet Filter) and XDP (eXpress Data Path).
 When used together, they provide a way to program generalized Match-Action rules in the OS kernel, or potentially even on a SmartNIC.
 This is similar in spirit to OpenFlow and P4, except they allow for the Action part to be an arbitrary program.
 In contrast, OpenFlow defines a fixed set of Actions, and P4 is a restricted language for expressing Actions (e.g., it does not include loops).
 This is necessary when the Action must execute within a fixed cycle budget, as is the case for a switch-based forwarding pipeline.
+It also enables formal verification of the data plane, a promising opportunity discussed in Chapter 8.

 3.2 White-Box Switch